RPC Inc. (RES) is ready for next Episode as it posted an annual sales of 864,930 K

 Sponsored

 Annual sales at Energy sector company grew by 3.50% over the past five years.
-Meanwhile, its annual earnings per share averaged 103.40%.
-With a float of $78.01 million, this company’s outstanding shares have now reached $213.36 million.
+The company achieved an average annual earnings per share of 103.40%.
+With a float of $78.19 million, this company’s outstanding shares have now reached $213.36 million.

 Let’s look at the performance matrix of the company that is accounted for 2250 employees.
 In terms of profitability, gross margin is +14.91, operating margin of +0.63, and the pretax margin is +1.90.